MarkCBell/curver/docs/source/flipper.rst

 	- Component extraction.
 	- The ability to crush along (multi-)curves.
 	- The ability to determine the topological type of a multicurve.
-	- The ability to procedurally generate the mapping class group of any surface :ref:`Surfaces`_.
+	- The ability to procedurally generate the mapping class group of any :ref:`surface <Surfaces>`.

 At some point someone(’s graduate student) should port these features back to flipper.